 Try your hardest to see from his point of view and don’t forget to include your opinion, because it matters too.
 Stay focused on being amicable and you’re sure to find a compromise.

 My husband would be upset because he said that I only saw things my way.
-Which is still true but now I have opened my heart to him and I’ve been surprised to discover my way isn’t the only way.
+This is still true but now I have opened my heart to him and I’ve been surprised to discover my way isn’t the only way that made sense.

 Listening to your husband will benefit your marriage, especially if you haven’t bothered to listen before.
 It hurts to admit when you realize you haven’t listened to your husband.

 But, it’s not uncommon.
-Just remember to invest time into listening to your husband and paying attention to his ideas.
+Just remember to invest time in listening to your husband and paying attention to his ideas.

 Listening to your spouse is key.

 Listening to your spouse FIRST is the best way to get your spouse to listen to you.
 Just as God wants us to act kindly to others, it’s important to show love to your spouse by listening to him first.

 You may be surprised at his thoughts, goals, ambitions, and future plans.

 I have always known that my husband is a very ambitious person but actually listening to his ideas and thoughts DAILY really helped our marriage out.
 Really listening to him and taking an interest in what he’s saying isn’t meant to be for just a few days.

 It’s been YEARS.
 As smart as you are, your husband could be smarter than you in lots of other things!
 It’s not all about you.
 It’s about both of you.